jeka-dev/working-examples/html5-multi-techno/readme.md

 Java projects are built with Jerkar while HTML5 is built using [Grunt](gruntjs.com) for Html5).
 Jerkar is used also to glue Java and HTM5 builds together in a 'master' project.<br/> <br/>
 Note that is not the only way to build such project with Jerkar : you could build HTML5 project with Jerkar as well, but we want to showcase how external build technology can be integrated with Jerkar.

+This project uses a single Jeka wrapper hosted in _master_ project.

 The functionality of this showcase project is a "magic formula" : it just computes a number according an hard-coded function (called "magic formula") and an input number.

 * [core](./core) project actually does compute the "magic formula".
 It uses in turn the [utility](./utility) project to accomplish some parts of the computing.